ChristianTaylorJ18/portScanner/README.md

-The goal of this porject is to show a better approach to curretn nmap functionaility using multi threading to access scanning at a faster rate then currently avaliable
+The goal of this project is to show a better approach to curretn nmap functionaility using multi threading to access scanning at a faster rate then currently avaliable